The Truth Behind Payday Loans

 This was a simple and speedy way to solve a temporary lack of funds.

-Personal loans took to much time to be approved because there were too many credit examinations to be done.
+Traditional personal loans took too much time to be approved because there were too many credit examinations to be done.

 The whole concept was extremely simple: A small amount, a short term, fast approval.